See, I told you I could do it!

 - Played straight on the other hand with Rip van Winkle, who is surprisingly airheaded and cheerful for a member of a nazi batallion, in direct contrast to Zorin, who is anything but this.

-- In Pokémon Special, Commander Mars of Team Galacitc jumps up and down with joy and gets childishly excited at the thought of blowing up one of Sinnoh's lakes.
+- In Pokémon Special, Commander Mars of Team Galactic jumps up and down with joy and gets childishly excited at the thought of blowing up one of Sinnoh's lakes.
 In her first appearance, she also stops what she's doing to listen to one of Dia and Pearl's comedy routines.

-- Harley Quinn was originally a psychiatrist to The Joker, but wound up falling in love with him and helping him in his crimes.
+- Harley Quinn was originally a psychiatrist assigned to The Joker, but wound up falling in love with him and helping him in his crimes.
 She's an unrepentant murderer, but so cheerful and so absolutely devoted to "Mistah J" that one can't help but pity her when he slaps her around and/or threatens to kill her.

 - Minordomo, assistant to Majordomo (who is Mojo's assistant himself) in X-Men.
 She's so genki she suffers repeated heart attacks getting worked up over imagined disasters.
 Since she is also a robot, this typically just requires someone to hit her reset button, rather than having any lasting effect.
+This makes the two of them a Savvy Guy, Energetic Girl duo.

 - Mariah is the Colonel's perky assassin in Sin City that is both fashionable and a Deadpan Snarker.